Hemant Soren begins second innings as Jharkhand chief minister

 Former assembly speaker and Congress leader Alamgir Alam, Jharkhand PCC president Rameshwar Oraon and RJD MLA Satyanand Bhokta were the other three ministers who took oath after Soren.
 It is the second term for Soren, who had been a deputy chief minister and chief minister between 2009 and 2013.

 Alam and Oraon are first-time ministers, while Bhokta had been the agriculture minister in the BJP-led NDA governments between 2000 and 2005, before joining the RJD.
-Meanwhile, the first cabinet of the Hemant Soren government decided to convene a three-day session of the assembly from January 6.
+Meanwhile, the first meeting of the Hemant Soren Cabinet decided to convene a three-day session of the assembly from January 6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)